Fedderico/BaSP-M2023/Readme.md

 ## Week 03
 I included the files corresponding to the html structure, having as reference the figma project made in week 1

+## Week 04
+In week-04 I styled the page to view it from different types of screens (mobile, tablet and desktop)

 ## Authors

 ### Week 01: